AliyunContainerService/alibabacloud-provider-for-Cluster-API/README.md

 # alibabacloud-provider-for-Cluster-API

-This project is based on the [Terraform](https://developer.hashicorp.com/terraform) and [Crossplane Upjet](https://github.com/crossplane/upjet) tool and follows the [Cluster API](https://cluster-api.sigs.k8s.io/introduction) specification.
+This project is a Cluster API provider developed by Alibaba Cloud following the [Cluster API](https://cluster-api.sigs.k8s.io/introduction) specification.
 It implements the creation and deletion of ACK (Alibaba Cloud Kubernetes Service) managed clusters on the Alibaba Cloud platform.

 The project allows customization of ACK cluster configurations, including node counts, machine types, and other parameters.
 Users can flexibly configure the scale and performance of ACK clusters according to their needs.